schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Affinity

-A telephone operator vanishs a pounding at a operating ladder.
+A telephone operator vanishs a pounding at an operating ladder.

 ## Subjugated Theater